PhoenixTagal/op1-to-ableton/README.md

 </p>

-The 32-bit float wav file has a smaller noise floor and you can see that when the file is brought in, the level ususally stays between -12db to -2db.
+The 32-bit float wav file has a smaller noise floor and you can see that when the file is brought in, the level ususally stays between -12db to -2db when initially imported into a session.

 Faders are workable with a 32-bit float wav file and the signal can be boosted or attenuated to the users desired level.
 #